More about Dave Snider

 I hail from Petaluma, CA. Send me an email.

 Hello random visitor.
 My name is Dave Snider.
 I've been working with computers in some form or another since the early 90s when I hacked away on an old IBM PS1 and a pre-www Prodigy account.
 Since then I've mostly fiddled around on the Internet building websites for myself, CNET, or CBS.
-Lately I've been working with a small team at Guidebook to build a super fun content management system.
-I also run Webhook which happens to power this very site.
+Lately I've been working on the Kibana team at Elastic helping rebuild their design / ui layer.

 I spent my younger years in the Maryland suburbs near Washington, DC.
 In my twenties I moved west to San Francisco and now live just north in Petaluma, CA. My wife Nicole and I believe it's the perfect town to raise our litter of dogs and small humans.
 When I'm not working or hanging with the family I'm usually messing around in my woodshop or with the newest video game.